-Now that you have setup the draining of water, use an adjustable spanner to open the drain valve.
+Now that you have set up the draining of water, use an adjustable spanner to open the drain valve.

 5. Open The Bleed Valves

-In order to drain the water at a much faster rate, you can open the bleed valves of the radiators.
+To drain the water at a much faster rate, you can open the bleed valves of the radiators.
 Whilst you are opening them, you should be able to hear the air being sucked from the central heating system.

 6. Check Water Is Draining Out

 Once you are happy that all of the water has been drained, you can close the radiator bleed valves.
 After that, you can proceed to close the drain valve and remove the hose pipe.
-However, whilst handling the hose pipe, be warned that there may be some water still inside of the pipe, therefore walk straight outside with it.
+However, whilst handling the hose pipe, be warned that there may be some water still inside of the pipe, therefore, walk straight outside with it.

 Although it may initially seem daunting, draining a central heating system is relatively straightforward.
 As long as you securely attach the hose pipe, there should be no issues whatsoever and once drained, you can happily complete any repair work to the radiators in your house.
 If you have any questions, feel free to contact us, and we can provide our advice where possible.